Our School Vision

 - Compassion – We encourage our children to be aware and sensitive to the needs of others.
 They are encouraged to support and help each other, listen to and respect the problems and concerns of other children.
 Our children are very caring and enjoy helping both their peers and members of staff.

-- Perseverance - Not giving is a key life skill.
+- Perseverance - Not giving in is a key life skill.
 Children thrive in a calm and safe environment which promotes challenging learning experiences.
-Our children are supported to learn from their mistakes which in turn facilities reslilience and perseverance attributes that will provide them with strength for the future.
+Our children are supported to learn from their mistakes which in turn this facilitates resilience and perseverance attributes that will provide them with strength for the future.

-- Team Work - Children are giving opportunities throughout the curriculum to work as part of the team this enhances their communication skills, enhances their ability to solve problems within a group in addition this encourages them to be good listeners who are respectful of other peoples opinions and ideas.
+- Team Work - Children are given opportunities throughout the curriculum to work as part of a team this enhances their communication skills, enhances their ability to solve problems within a group in addition this encourages them to be good listeners who are respectful of other peoples opinions and ideas.

 We believe that the partnership between teachers and parents is critical to successful outcomes for our children.
 We appreciate and respect differences of ability and culture and we are committed to providing the appropriate support for integrating children with special needs.

 Teachers work as part of a team and see their class as part of the whole school community, sharing their own particular interests and often giving freely of their time.
 Their work is underpinned by a whole school commitment to improving the quality of teaching and learning, and to raising levels of achievement.